2018 NCAA Division I men's basketball tournament: Final Four

-During the Final Four round, regardless of the seeds of the participating teams, the champion of the top overall top seed's region (Virginia's South Region) plays against the champion of the fourth-ranked top seed's region (Loyola-Chicago's West Region), and the champion of the second overall top seed's region (Villanova's East Region) plays against the champion of the third-ranked top seed's region (Kansas' Midwest Region).
+During the Final Four round, regardless of the seeds of the participating teams, the champion of the top overall top seed's region (Loyola-Chicago's South Region) plays against the champion of the fourth-ranked top seed's region (Michigan's West Region), and the champion of the second overall top seed's region (Villanova's East Region) plays against the champion of the third-ranked top seed's region (Kansas' Midwest Region).

 Alamodome – San Antonio, Texas

 Kansas vacated 15 wins, including all NCAA tournament wins from the 2017–18 season after an investigation into the eligibility of Silvio De Sousa.
 Unlike forfeiture, a vacated game does not result in the other school being credited with a win, only with Kansas removing the wins from its own record.